 Before there were weather apps for your smartphone, or the National Weather Service, people looked to the signs of nature to prepare for what’s to come.

-A wonderful friend of Ray Geiger, ( Cleveland weather guru, Dick Goddard) put together a laundry list of “signs” of nature.
-We featured these in the 1978 edition and it is still relevant today.
+A wonderful friend of Ray Geiger’s, Cleveland weather guru, Dick Goddard, put together a laundry list of these “signs” of nature that can predict a harsh winter ahead.
+We featured these in the 1978 Farmers’ Almanac, and it is still relevant today.

 - Thicker than normal corn husks

 - Early departure of geese and ducks

 - Thick hair on the nape (back) of the cow’s neck

 - Raccoons with thick tails and bright bands

 - Early arrival of crickets on the hearth

 - Spiders spinning larger than usual webs and entering the house in great numbers

 - Insects marching in a line rather than meandering